rickintveld/ampq-consumer/README.md

 ## Basic usage.

 1. Add new ConsumerConfig to the ServiceProvider.
+2. Create a new Message
-2. Create a new RequestHandler for your new incoming message
+3. Create a new RequestHandler for your new incoming message
-3. Create a new Consumer class, which extends the abstract Consumer class.
+4. Create a new Consumer class, which extends the abstract Consumer class.
-4. Inject the new consumer into the Application class and call the consumer with the RabbitMQ connection.
+5. Inject the new consumer into the Application class and call the consumer with the RabbitMQ connection.

 #